Part 3 in a series of tutorials on value investing : Earnings, book value, debt, growth rates and market capitalization.

 Market Capitalization

 Larger companies have their advantages.
 Their operations tend to be more stable.
 Earnings don’t jump around nearly as much as they do with the smaller companies.
 During recessions they’ll often continue to churn out profits, albeit typically at a reduced rate.
-They are widely followed by analysts so you can always find someone who will confirm that you are making a wise investment.
-(Although this is really not such a good thing.)
+They are widely followed by analysts so if you feel uneasy relying solely on your own analysis you can get a second opinion.
+(Although be aware that these analyst reports are often biased in favour of the company.)
 For investors who may be a little less comfortable with the whole investing process, the relative safety and security of these large cap companies can be reassuring.

 Personally, though, I usually prefer to hunt for opportunities on the smaller end of the spectrum.
 Smaller companies offer many advantages too and some wonderful opportunities to the independent investor.
 As you head down the size spectrum, the big, professional investors get squeezed out.
 There are simply not enough shares of these smaller companies trading hands to allow a big mutual fund to take a meaningful stake.
 That means that as an astute investor, you aren’t competing with the professionals anymore, you are matching wits with your fellow small-time investors.
 Analysts are less likely to report on these smaller companies and they don’t often make it into the news.
 They are largely ignored by the Wall Street machine and that means there is more of an opportunity for them to become mispriced.